Refugee camp: Economy, work, and income

 The main markets of bigger camps usually offer electronics, groceries, hardware, medicine, food, clothing, cosmetics, and services such as prepared food (restaurants, coffee–tea shops), laundry, internet and computer access, banking, electronic repairs and maintenance, and education.
 Some traders specialize in buying food rations from refugees in small quantities and selling them in large quantities to merchants outside the camp.
 Many refugees buy in small quantities because they do not have enough money to buy normal sizes, i.e. the goods are put in smaller packages and sold for a higher price.
 Payment mechanisms used in refugee camps include cash aid/vouchers, in-kind payments (such as voluntary work), and community-based saving and lending.

 Investment by outside private sector organizations in community-based energy solutions such as diesel generators, solar kiosks and biogas digesters has been identified as a way to promote community economic development and employment.

 Camp structure

-According to UNHCR vocabulary a refugee camp consists of settlements, sectors, blocks, communities, and families.
+So, to UNHCR vocabulary a refugee camp consists of settlements, sectors, blocks, communities, and families.
 Sixteen families make up a community, sixteen communities make up a block, four blocks make up a sector, and four sectors are called a settlement.
 A large camp may consist of several settlements.
 Each block elects a community leader to represent the block.
 Settlements and markets in bigger camps are often arranged according to the nationalities, ethnicities, tribes, and clans of their inhabitants, such as at Dadaab and Kakuma.